CaptainCrowbar/unicorn-lib/unicorn/file.md

 * `template <typename C> void` **`make_directory`**`(const basic_string<C>& dir, uint32_t flags = 0)`

 Create a directory (with default permissions).
-If the `fs_recurse` flag is set, this will recursively create any missing parent directories (like `mkdir -p`).
 It will do nothing if the directory already exists.
+If the `fs_recurse` flag is set, this will recursively create any missing parent directories (similar to `mkdir -p`).
+If the `fs_overwrite` flag is set, and a file of the same name exists but is not a directory, the existing file will be replaced.

-It will throw `std::system_error` if the named file already exists but is not a directory, if the directory path is not a legal filename, if the parent directory does not exist and the `recurse` flag was not set, or if the caller does not have permission to create the directory.
+This will throw `std::system_error` if the named file already exists but is not a directory, and either the `fs_overwrite` flag is not used or an attempt to delete the existing file fails, if the directory path is not a legal filename, if the parent directory does not exist and the `recurse` flag was not set, or if the caller does not have permission to create the directory.

+* `template <typename C> void` **`make_symlink`**`(const basic_string<C>& file, const basic_string<C>& link, uint32_t flags = 0)`

+Creates a symlink named `link` pointing to `file`.
+This will do nothing if the symlink already exists.
+If the `fs_overwrite` flag is set, this will delete any existing file with the same name as the new link; if the existing file is a non-empty directory, it will only be replaced if the `fs_recurse` flag is also set.
+This will throw `std::system_error` if the symlink cannot be created, or if a file or directory of the same name as `link` already exists but the necessary flags were not supplied.

 * `template <typename C> void` **`remove_file`**`(const basic_string<C>& file, uint32_t flags = 0)`